NilooKandi/End-to-End-Azure-Data-Architecture-Healthcare-Revenue-Cycle-Management-/2- Overview of Datasets.md

 * **Source:** Public API for the National Provider Identifier (NPI).
 * **Format:** Directly ingested into the Bronze layer in Parquet format.
-* **Content:** Provides comprehensive information about healthcare providers, including their NPI number, name, position, organization affiliation, and update status.
+* **Content:** Provides comprehensive information about healthcare providers, including their NPI number, name, position, organisation affiliation, and updated status.

 ### 4. ICD Data